ltphongssvn/ac215e115groupproject/docs/onboarding/github-collaboration-guide.md

 - Approve promptly or request changes clearly
 - Use "nit:" prefix for minor issues
 - Suggest, don't demand
+- Remember: Your approval is required for merging (1 for develop, 2 for main)

 ## Commit Message Standards